Skip to content

 Does Unhooked Recovery Residential accept Medicaid?

 Yes.
 According to SAMHSA data, Unhooked Recovery Residential accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific AZ Medicaid plan.
 Call (602) 338-4471 to verify your benefits.

 What level of care does Unhooked Recovery Residential offer?